guidefari/here_hugo/apps/v2/src/content/bliki/effect-fibers.md

 `Fiber.interrupt` asks the child to stop.
 It waits until the child has run its cleanup before it continues.

-That cleanup behavior is why fibers matter in the scoped-transactions example.
-An interrupted fiber can stop the transaction body while `withTransaction` rolls back and releases its connection.
+In the [scoped-transactions example](/effect-scoped-transactions/), interruption stops the transaction body while `withTransaction` rolls back and releases its connection.

-## Fibers are structured by default
+## Child fibers stop with their parent

 `Effect.forkChild` creates a child of the current fiber.
-If the parent finishes or is interrupted, Effect supervises the child and ends it too.
+If the parent finishes or is interrupted, Effect ends the child too.

-This prevents background work from silently surviving the operation that created it.
-Use a detached fiber only when work should outlive its caller.
+Background child work ends when the operation that started it ends.
+Use a detached fiber when the work should outlive its caller.

 ## References